AIM-Harvard/pyradiomics/docs/index.rst

 We are happy to help you with any questions.
 Please contact us on the `pyradiomics email list <https://groups.google.com/forum/#!forum/pyradiomics>`_.

 We'd welcome your contributions to PyRadiomics.
-Please read the `contributing guidelines <https://github.com/Radiomics/pyradiomics/blob/master/CONTRIBUTING.md>`_ on how to contribute to PyRadiomics.
+Please read the :ref:`contributing guidelines <radiomics-contributing-label>` on how to contribute to PyRadiomics.
 Information on adding / customizing feature classes and filters can be found in the :ref:`radiomics-developers` section.